ZosoV/drawing-wit-llms/README.md

 # drawing-wit-llms

-This Github project contains a solution to the kaggle competition https://www.kaggle.com/competitions/drawing-with-llms.
-This challenge is about using an AI model to generate svg images, based on a provided text description of the desired image.

 This GitHub project presents a solution to the <strong>Kaggle competition</strong> <a href="https://www.kaggle.com/competitions/drawing-with-llms"> "Drawing with LLMs"</a>.
 The challenge involves generating SVG images from text descriptions using AI models.

 ## Model Validation